 Propane extraction is like butane extraction but with a higher pressure load since propane has a boiling point of -43.6℉.
 The subzero temperature helps stop the extraction of lipids and waxes for a more pure extract.
 These pressures, however, make passive recovery almost impossible without the use of dry ice or liquefied gasses.
 A recovery pump is used to assist the propane in recovery.
 Is propane polar?
 It’s non-popular, and therefore, superior in extracting many aromatic terpenes.

 Many extractor operators prefer to use a blended gas of butane and propane.
-Since these gasses make an azeotropic mixture, the boiling point of the mixed gas ends up being a middle ground between the two parts of the mixture.
-This allows the operator to have slightly higher pressure than pure butane, without having to operate above 100PSI.
-Common mixtures are 70% Butane – 30% Propane, known as 70-30 and a 50-50 blend.
+Since they make an azeotropic mixture, the boiling point of the mixed gas ends up being a middle ground between the two parts of the mixture.
+This allows the operator to have slightly higher pressure than pure butane, without having to operate above 100 PSI.
+Common mixtures are 70% Butane to 30% Propane (70-30) as well as a 50-50 blend.

 Blended gas has different pressure levels at different temperatures.
 Pressure also increases with higher levels of propane.

 In general, whether you go with butane vs. propane extraction, hydrocarbon extraction is extremely useful for large-scale production.
 Not only can huge amounts of plant material be extracted at once, but the low boiling points of these solvents mean that they can be distilled quickly and without high temperatures.
 This keeps your product from degrading.
 Use it for full-plant extracts and to create a variety of consistencies.

 With U.S. natural gas quantities dramatically increasing, domestic butane and propane have become preferred choices.
 But a superior end product must begin with superior materials.
 BVV butane/propane tanks are made in America and 100% tested before point-of-sale.
 The high quality and labor standards that go into each product ensure long-term usability and profitability for our customers.